 It Gets Worse

 Ariely also talks about how a single act of dishonesty, is not as insignificant as it seems, because it ends up shaping how we view ourselves.
 It ends up showing how far we will allow our standards to slip, and still regard ourselves as basically a good person.
 He says “Every act of wrongdoing leads to the greater likelihood of another act.
 Start as small as you want.
 Stand in the express lane in the grocery store with too many groceries in your cart.
 Just have 15 groceries in the 12 or less aisle.”
-I’m sure you have never done that!
-Anybody ready to confess now?
+I’m sure you have never done that.
+I have!

 Crossing the Line